keepsake journal

 6. Retreat-at-home spa and reflection day

 Book a low-key day at home.
 Alternate between restful activities (soaks, naps, reading) and twenty minute reflection sessions.
-Use prompts like:
+Use questions like:

 • "What surprised you about me this year?"